Complexity of Jelly-No and Hanano games with various constraints: Introduction

 We study these games either in the general case with no bound on the size of the board or the number of colours, or under some specific constraints.
 We consider the size of our input to be polynomial relatively to the dimensions of the board.

 Given a level of such one-player puzzle games, the memory needed to describe a configuration and check that one configuration is a direct successor of another is polynomial relatively to the size of the board: therefore these games are in PSPACE (a rigorous proof of this fact for the game Jelly-No will be given later on).
-To study the complexity of such games, it is interesting to know whether there exists a polynomial bound on the minimum number of moves leading to a winning configuration.
-If such a bound exists, then the decision problem corresponding to the game is in NP: it might not be possible to provide a solution in polynomial time, but it is possible to check if a succession of moves is a solution to a given level, since this succession will always have a polynomial length.
+To study the complexity of such games, it is interesting to know whether there exists for every solvable level a polynomial bound on the minimum number of moves leading to a winning configuration.
+If such a bound exists, then the decision problem corresponding to the game is in NP: it might not be possible to provide a solution in polynomial time, but for all solvable levels, there exists a succession of moves leading to a winning configuration that can be verified in polynomial time.

 However, in some one-player games, the number of possible configurations is exponential.
 This is usually the case when the moves are reversible.
 In this case, the computational complexity of a game can jump from NP to PSPACE: a level can be solved using a polynomial amount of space, but solutions might involve an exponential number of moves and therefore cannot even be checked in polynomial time.